AbdulbasitSaid/The-ultralearning-OS/Rust/Getting started with rust.md

 ## 📖 What I studied today:
-- Rust Topic: Introduction to Rust
+- Rust Topic: Introduction to Rust and Cargo basics
 - Installation, Cargo and creating the first Rust project

 ## 🧠 Key Learnings: